cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

 ## Project Overview

 This project focuses on analysing the Adidas sales database to identify key insights to help improve sales performance and operational efficiency.
 The dataset was acquired from Kaggle 'https://www.kaggle.com/datasets/vishwas199728/adidas-sales-data' and was then cleaned using Juypter Notebook followed by analysis through SQL queries using pgAdmin4.
+Finally, some visualisations were created using matplotlib.pyplot on python to visualise the SQL queries.

 ## Contents